Breastfeeding for Working Moms

 Solution: Have an open discussion.

 After returning to work, speak to your manager or HR personnel beforehand about your intent to hold a team meeting.
 It is not your job to inform them about breastfeeding, HR can help in case there are awkward scenarios.
+In these industries, it is highly unlikely that a lactation room is available for use, discuss with the HR about a safe place where you are comfortable and you may also request to time your lunch break depending on your pumping schedule.

 Breastfeeding is a priceless experience for both infants and moms.
 With these breastfeeding guidelines, you can achieve a happy work-life balance.